Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 Declaration of the EWC agreement as invalid

-The French construction and telecommunications enterprise, Bouygues, is to obtain a new EWC agreement after their "voluntary" agreement, dating from 1995, was declared invalid by a Paris court.
+The French construction and telecommunications group, Bouygues, is to obtain a new EWC agreement after their "voluntary" agreement, dating from 1995, was been declared invalid by a Paris court.
 Consequently in March 2007 central management agreed to the formation of a Special Negotiation Body (SNB), consisting of 17 members.

 A court of appeal declared the former agreement invalid on 12th October 2006.
 The complaint had been launched by the trade union, CGT, because it felt itself to be disadvantaged in the naming of delegates for the EWC.
 The judges decided that the agreement on the formation of a "European Committee for Social Dialogue" had been reached correctly, according to article 13 of the EWC Directive, but not correctly extended later on.
 The CGT, one of the signatories of the agreement, hadn't agreed to the extension.
 This court decision in actuality means that every trade union in Europe can prevent the continuation of the validity of an article 13 agreement, provided that it was originally one of the signatories.

-A comparable agreement is currently being negotiated at an industrial tribunal in Stuttgart, Germany.
+A comparable agreement is currently being negotiated at the labour court in Stuttgart, Germany.
 The prosecutor is the works council of Stilke station bookshops in Hamburg in this case.
-Stilke is a subsidiary of the Swiss Valora group (see report in EWC News 1/2006).
+Stilke is a subsidiary of the Swiss Valora group.

-The European Court of Justice (ECJ) discussed the case of Vaxholm for the first time on 8th January 2007 (see report in EWC News 4/2005).
+The European Court of Justice (ECJ) discussed the case of Vaxholm for the first time on 8th January 2007.
 The case is of Europe-wide significance.
-The question whether industrial action, according to EU law, to force foreign companies to observe Swedish wage agreements on Swedish soil, is also permitted for foreign workers.
-The European Trade Union Confederation (ETUC) used the beginning of the court case in Luxembourg as an opportunity of to confirm its legal position.
+The question is in the centre, whether industrial action is permitted, according to EU law, to force foreign companies to observe Swedish industry-wide wage agreements on Swedish soil also for foreign workers.
+The European Trade Union Confederation (ETUC) used the beginning of the court case in Luxembourg as an opportunity to confirm its legal position.

 4. Employers consider legal proceedings to be a risk

 A decision, made by a French court, which can definitely be regarded as a milestone in terms of jurisdiction on the EWC Directive, was passed as early as November 2006.
-The European works council of Gaz de France could hinder the planned merger with SUEZ (see report in EWC News 4/2006), using a last-minute injunction.
-While the most important decision has yet to be made by the highest French court of appeal (a decision cannot be expected in the short term), other European works councils are already referring to this verdict.
+The European works council of Gaz de France could hinder the planned merger with Suez, using a last-minute injunction.
+While the decision in the main proceedings has yet to be made by the highest French court of appeal (a decision cannot be expected in the short term), other European works councils are already referring to this verdict.

 Thomson EWC threatens legal proceedings

-On 8th February 2007 the steering committee of Thomson EWC decided to take legal proceedings.
+On 8th February 2007 the steering committee of Thomson EWC decided to take legal action.
 The French electrical company wants to close down in Luxembourg and the UK and shift its DVD production centres to Poland.
-The information and consultation rights of the European works council, which central management and EWC had agreed upon in May 2006, in an appendix to the EWC agreement, were not observed.
-The EWC secretary (spokesperson on the workers' side) was also denied access to both plants.
+The information and consultation rights of the European works council, which central management and EWC had agreed upon in May 2006, in an appendix to the EWC agreement, were not respected.
+The EWC secretary (= spokesman on the workers' side) was also denied access to both plants.

-After the decision the management agreed to finance an economic expert’s report for the EWC and temporarily stopped the measures in the two countries.
+After the decision the management agreed to pay a financial analysis for the EWC and temporarily stopped the measures in the two countries.
 The EWC is seeking to establish minimum social standards which would become a component in a redundancy scheme in the plants concerned.

 Michelin management gives way at the last minute